ethereum/ethereum-org-website/src/content/energy-consumption/index.md

 # Ethereum's energy expenditure {#proof-of-stake-energy}

 Ethereum is a green blockchain.
-It uses a [proof-of-stake](/developers/docs/consensus-mechanisms/pos) consensus mechanism that uses ETH rather than [energy](/developers/docs/consensus-mechanisms/pow) to secure the network.
-Ethereum's proof-of-stake mechanism uses just [~0.0026 TWh/yr](https://carbon-ratings.com/eth-report-2022) across the entire global network.
+It uses a [proof-of-stake](/developers/docs/consensus-mechanisms/pos) consensus mechanism, using ETH instead of [energy to secure the network](/developers/docs/consensus-mechanisms/pow).
+Ethereum's proof-of-stake mechanism only uses [~0.0026 TWh/yr](https://carbon-ratings.com/eth-report-2022) across the entire global network.

-[CCRI](https://carbon-ratings.com) (Crypto Carbon Ratings Institute) generated bottom-up estimates of the electricity consumption and the carbon footprint of the Ethereum network (see [the report](https://carbon-ratings.com/eth-report-2022)).
+[CCRI (Crypto Carbon Ratings Institute)](https://carbon-ratings.com) generated bottom-up estimates of the electricity consumption and the carbon footprint of the Ethereum network ([see the report](https://carbon-ratings.com/eth-report-2022)).
 They measured the electricity consumption of different nodes with various hardware and client software configurations.
-This yielded an estimate of **2.601 MWh** (0.0026 TWh) for the network’s annual electricity consumption (September 2022), which corresponds to yearly carbon emissions of **870 tonnes CO2e** applying regional specific carbon intensity factors.
+This yielded an estimate of **2.601 MWh** (0.0026 TWh) for the network’s annual electricity consumption (September 2022), which corresponds to yearly carbon emissions of **870 tonnes CO2e** applying regional-specific carbon intensity factors.

 <EnergyConsumptionChart />

-The figure above shows the estimated annual energy consumption in TWh/yr for various industries (retrieved in June 2022).
-Note that the estimates presented in the plot are from publicly available sources that have been linked to in the text below.
+The chart above shows the estimated annual energy consumption in TWh/yr for various industries (retrieved in June 2022).
+Note that the estimates presented in the plot are from publicly available sources that have been linked to in the table below.
 CEBCI refers to the Cambridge Bitcoin Electricity Consumption index.
-The values are illustrative and do not represent an official estimate, promise or forecast.
+The values are illustrative and do not represent an official estimate, promise, or forecast.

 To put Ethereum's energy consumption in context, we can compare annualized estimates for other industries - this allows us to better understand whether 0.0026 TWh is a lot or a little.
 The data is summarized in the bar chart above, but more detail is provided in the table below: